 The Information Technology Division is responsible for managing and supporting technological innovation of the Department, improving Veterans' services with technology, and the secure storage of digital data for the systems deployed for DVA staff usage.
-The IT Division is made up of employees from the Illinois Department of Innovation and Technology (DoIT) which maintains the State of Illinois data centers, where all DVA data is securely stored and safeguarded, and is the central hub for supporting all digital technologies employed at our Veterans' Homes, Springfield and Chicago offices and the Field offices.
+The IT Division is made up of employees from the Illinois Department of Innovation and Technology (DoIT), which maintains the State of Illinois data centers where all DVA data is securely stored and safeguarded, and is the central hub for supporting all digital technologies employed at our Veterans' Homes in Springfield and Chicago offices as well as the Field offices.
 This includes, but is not limited to, the complete wired and wireless network infrastructure.

 The Operations and Programs Division has two major areas of responsibility that support all areas of the agency.
 Operations staff consists of the Supply & Services Section and the Records Section.
-Supply and Services Section, works in conjunction with all other divisions in ordering and distributing supplies, and printed material such as forms, booklets, newsletters, brochures, posters, banners, etc. and, if necessary, coordinates external printing requirements.
-The section produced 297,984 printing impressions for FY17.
-This section is responsible for the maintenance management of the Central Office automobile fleet of 7 vehicles.
-It is also responsible for the incoming and outgoing correspondence, with 13,248 pieces processed in FY 2017.
+First, the Supplies and Services Section, works in conjunction with all other divisions in ordering and distributing supplies and printed material such as forms, booklets, newsletters, brochures, posters, banners, etc. and, if necessary, coordinates external printing requirements.
+The section produced 287,921 printing impressions for FY18.
+This section is responsible for the maintenance management of the Central Office automobile fleet of seven vehicles.
+It is also responsible for the incoming and outgoing correspondence, with 4,385 pieces of mail processed in FY 2018.

-- Also, part of Operations is the Records Section.
-It handles requests for discharges from veterans, service verification from authorized third parties (Funeral Homes, Veteran Assistance Commission, United States Department of Veterans' Affairs and parties authorized by the veteran), Veteran Service Office requests for non-automated records in Central Office.
+Also, part of Operations is the Records Section.
+It handles requests for discharges from veterans, service verification from authorized third parties (Funeral Homes, VAC's, USDVA and parties authorized by the veteran), and Veteran Service Office requests for non-automated records in Central Office.
 This section is also continuously scanning veteran records that have been obtained through the years that pre-date automated capabilities.
 There are records for more than 1.9 million veterans.
-Central Office Reception is also a part of the Records Section and directs callers to the appropriate area to handle inquiries and comments directed through our main phoneline.
-They also assist in records requests and processing of special program initiatives. - Programs Staff handles state grants/benefits based on the veteran's service or disability criteria and survivorship based on Illinois Veteran status.
-The programs based on the veterans war-time participation are, War Compensation (Bonuses for WWII, Korea, Vietnam, Desert Storm and the Global War on Terroism); benefits based on Survivors Compensation to a spouse or qualifying dependent; The programs based on service-connected disability criteria are the Specially Adapted Housing Grant, Disabled Veterans Property Tax Relief; The programs based on Veteran Status are War Veterans Grave Registration, Cartage and Erection of Headstone, Marker, or Memorial Marker (United States Department of Veterans Affairs Marker Reimbursement), Military Plate Eligibility Verification for Secretary of State, and Welcome Home Letters, which identifies benefits and directs veterans to the source or assistance to pursue the benefits.
+Central Office Reception is also a part of the Records Section and direct callers to the appropriate area to handle inquiries and comments directed through our main phoneline.
+They also assist in records requests and processing of special program initiatives.

+Programs Staff handles state grants/benefits based on the veteran's service or disability criteria and survivorship based on Illinois Veteran status.
+The programs based on the veterans war-time participation are; War Compensation (Bonuses for WWII, Korea, VN, DS and GWOT) and benefits based on Survivors Compensation to a spouse or qualifying dependent.
+Programs based on service-connected disability criteria are: Specially Adapted Housing Grant and Disabled Veterans Property Tax Relief.
+The programs based on Veteran Status are War Veterans Grave Registration, Cartage and Erection of Headstone, Marker, or Memorial Marker (USDVA Marker Reimbursement), Military Plate Eligibility Verification for Secretary of State, and Welcome Home Letters, which identifies benefits and directs veterans to the source or assistance to pursue the benefits.